szuke/xtuple-extensions/docs/TUTORIAL.md

 ### Models

 xTuple's mobile/web framework uses a model layer based on backbone.js and backbone-relational, and at its simplest the model layer requires very little code.
-Create a file `ice_cream_flavor.js` in the `/path/to/xtuple-extensions/source/icecream/client/models` directory, with the following:
+Enter the following code into the file `/path/to/xtuple-extensions/source/icecream/client/models/ice_cream_flavor.js`:

 ```javascript
 XT.extensions.icecream.initModels = function () {